Counselling Forms

 - Wait times between counselling sessions may fluctuate depending on demand.

 We understand quick access to counselling can be a challenge.
-To help with this, we have implemented Drop In hours with a number of same-day appointments.
+To help with this, we have implemented a number of same-day single session appointments.
 These appointments are available for students with urgent needs and/or for students who are not currently connected with our mental health team.

-- Same Day Appointments are available daily on a ‘first come first serve’ basis
+- Same-Day Single Session Appointments are available daily on a ‘first come first serve’ basis.

 Pathways to Care

-Pathways to Care was developed to maximize support and effectiveness of decisions used to direct students to various therapy and counselling resources, since not every student entering a consultation appointment may need to see a counsellor or to enter into long-term counselling.
+Pathways to Care was developed to maximize support and effectiveness of decisions used to direct students to various therapy and counselling resources, since not every student entering an intake appointment may need to see a counsellor or to enter into long-term counselling.

 There are a lot of resources available to students including online, or on or off-campus resources.
 Pathways to Care is here to help find the best fit for you.

-Counsellors will sensitively listen and then, lay out a series of options that include online information; interactive online modules such as TAO and WellTrack; referrals to the Student Assistance Program; daily mindfulness sessions; psychoeducational groups; therapy groups; all the way to individual counselling sessions and medical appointments, as well as referrals to community and other resources.
+Counsellors will sensitively listen and then, lay out a series of options that include online information; interactive online modules such as TAO; referrals to the Student Assistance Program; daily mindfulness sessions; psychoeducational groups; therapy groups; all the way to individual counselling sessions and medical appointments, as well as referrals to community and other resources.

-Which of these options you end up pursuing is decided by you and a professional during the consultation appointment.
+Which of these options you end up pursuing is decided by you and a professional during the intake appointment.

 Information Box Group